 Symptoms can range from mild to severe and include: eye discomfort or irritation, grittiness, the feeling of a foreign body in the eye, a burning or stinging sensation, continuous tearing, redness, discharge, itchiness, sensitivity to light, difficulty reading or being on a computer, inability to wear contact lenses, or a constant need for lubricating eye drops.

 Artificial tear lubricating drops are recommended and may very well suffice for relatively mild cases.
 Artificial tears are non-prescription and available in preservative and preservative-free variants.
 There are any number of manufacturers.
 The products range from those that are very runny to drops that are much more viscous.
-Some patients may prefer one particular variant over another.
-Patients that will have to use lubricating drops frequently or for a prolonged period however, are encouraged to avoid drops with preservatives.
+Some New York City patients may prefer one particular variant over another.
+Dry Eye patients that will have to use lubricating drops frequently or for a prolonged period however, are encouraged to avoid drops with preservatives.

 Omega-3 Fatty Acids like fish oil or flax oil are good for the mucous membranes and also for the eyes.
 These are readily available over-the-counter and are taken orally.
 Flax seed oil is reported to be more effective in most cases and has the added advantage of being somewhat more palatable than fish oil.